Which city is cheaper, Milan or Cinque Terre?

 You'll find plenty of kid-friendly things to do in Milan.
 The city has a science museum and a children's museum, MuBa, that is great for the kids.
 There are also a number of parks to explore as well as playgrounds where the kids and get out their energy.

-Cinque Terre has so much to offer for a romantic couple's vacation.
+Cinque Terre is a great coastal region for couples, as it has plenty to offer.
 These stunning five Italian villages are perched precariously on the water's edge.
 They're surrounded by beautiful vineyards and connected by impressive hiking trails.
 This area is truly a dream honeymoon destination and it is sure to make a memorable vacation for any couple who enjoys exploring charming village.

-Plenty of backpackers visit Cinque Terre.
+Cinque Terre is a good coastal region to visit for backpackers.
 There are a number of rooms available in the towns and there are even a couple of hostels including one in Riomaggiore and one in Corniglia.
 It's possible to find affordable food and accommodation, and your entertainment is simply wandering the area, which is perfect for budget travelers.

 Milan has a great public transit system.
 Options include metro, bus, tram, and train lines.